nf-core/dualrnaseq/docs/parameters.md

 #### `--a "AGATCGGAAGAGCACACGTCTGAACTCCAGTCA"`

 For single-end reads as well as the first reads of paired-end data, adapter sequence can be specified with `--a` flag.
 For more information, see [`adapter-types.`](https://cutadapt.readthedocs.io/en/stable/guide.html#adapter-types)
-By default, the pipeline uses `"AGATCGGAAGAGCACACGTCTGAACTCCAGTCA` sequence to trim a 3’ adapter.

 #### `--A "AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGT"`

 For paired-end data, the adapter sequence for the second reads can be defined here.
 For more information, see [`trimming paired-end reads.`](https://cutadapt.readthedocs.io/en/stable/guide.html#trimming-paired-end-reads).
-By default, the pipeline uses `"AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGT` sequence to trim an adapter from the second read.

 #### `--quality_cutoff 10` or `--quality-cutoff 10,15`